eigenfoo/old-eigenfoo.github.io/_posts/2018-06-19-bayesian-modelling-cookbook.md

 - Have faith in PyMC3's default initialization and sampling settings: someone much more experienced than us took the time to choose them!
-NUTS is the most efficient MCMC sampler known to man, and `jitter+adapt diag`... well, you get the point.
+NUTS is the most efficient MCMC sampler known to man, and `jitter+adapt_diag`... well, you get the point.

+- However, if you're truly grasping at straws, the more powerful initialization setting would be `advi` or `advi+adapt_diag`, which uses variational inference to initialize the sampler.
+An even better option would be to use `advi+adapt_diag_grad`, which is (at the time of writing) an experimental feature in beta.

-- Never initialize the sampler with the MAP estimate.
+- Never initialize the sampler with the MAP estimate!
 In low dimensional problems the MAP estimate (a.k.a. the mode of the posterior) is often quite a reasonable point.
 But in high dimensions, the MAP becomes very strange.
 Check out [Ferenc Huszár's blog